nielsbasjes/yauaa/src/main/docs/NOTES-shading-dependencies.md

       494  2019-08-23 12:26 nl/basjes/shaded/org/springframework/core/io/ResourceLoader.class
       487  2019-02-13 05:32 org/springframework/core/io/ResourceLoader.class

+I filed a bug report/ missing feature for this in the Maven shade plugin: https://issues.apache.org/jira/browse/MSHADE-326

+For which I've put up a pull request: https://github.com/apache/maven-shade-plugin/pull/26

 Solution 3: Manually exclude them
 ===
 So we exclude these 4 shaded dependencies in all modules in this project so they are no longer included double in the final jars.